 If you’re looking for an all-purpose ride cymbal that can serve you well across styles and genres, the ZBT from Zildjian is an excellent option.
 It uses a unique bronze alloy exclusive to the ZBT series, giving them an intense, bright sound with impressively clean articulation and tight control on the overtones (see full specs).
 This gives you quick response with a quick decay.

 The cymbals in the ZBT lines are also incredibly consistent, giving you complete control over your sound and a professional level of performance and musicality every time you sit down at your kit.
 The advanced hammering and lathing techniques utilized in the construction of these cymbals improves their durability, as well.
-Though it costs a bit more than the above options, at just over a hundred bucks, it will serve you well for longer than most options at this price point.
+It will serve you well for longer than most options at this price point.

 The Best Cheap Ride Cymbal Materials